 British citizenship has never been a question of black and white, yes or no, British or not British.
-There have always been subtleties and nuances and, if we think of Citizens of UK Colonies (CUKCs) or British Overseas Citizens, one may even suspect some form of duplicity about the concept.
+There have always been subtleties and nuances and, if we think of Citizens of UK Colonies (CUKCs) or British Overseas Citizens without the right of abode in the UK, the concept of citizenship becomes truly confusing.

 Was Mr Capparrelli British?
 The Upper Tribunal found that he was not.
 And this finding affects potentially some millions of people considerably more than it affected the Appellant.

-Rules governing acquisition of British citizenship by EU nationals: an overview
+Rules governing the acquisition of British citizenship by EU nationals: an overview

 With time things started to gain complexity.